 - In a pot over medium heat, add the coconut oil.

-- Once the oil is hot, add the onion, carrot, red chillies, red bell pepper and the crushed garlic.
+- Once the oil is hot, add the onion, carrot, red chilies, red bell pepper, and the crushed garlic.

 - Cook until the onion is translucent (3-5 minutes).

-- Add the tomato paste, diced tomatoes, cumin, paprika, marjoram.
-Stir to combine.
+- Add the tomato paste, diced tomatoes, cumin, paprika, marjoram, and stir to combine.

 - Bring to a simmer and cook for 30-45 minutes.

 - If you’re not a fan of spice, then I would drop the red chilies down to just half a tablespoon.
 I did find that one tablespoon had a little bit of a bite but was still quite mild.
 If you love spicy food, then you could try upping the number of chilies to two tablespoons or more.

 - You can add more vegetables such as diced sweet potato or butternut pumpkin to this recipe.
 This addition is a great way to bulk it out a bit so you can feed more people.